Over 90 years of excellence

 Dr Sagi Peari is a teacher and researcher in UWA’s Law School in the Faculty of Arts, Business, Law and Education.Read more about Dr Sagi Peari

-The Juris Doctor
+Indigenisation of the Juris Doctor

 The UWA Law School is a community full of dedicated and passionate people who foster an environment of encouragement and acceptance.
 Studying Law at UWA has opened up countless opportunities for both my individual development and to make an impact in the community.Joshua Sanchez-Lawson